sodaduhking2/vyibrith/README.md

-# vyibrith
+# vyibrith multi tool

-a multitool that im gunna give up on probably idk it has a virus maker in it so ye
+:)

+## usage

+it can make viruses (thats sooo original totally real) it has guides for piracy and "other stuff" ;)

+# cool where can i download it
+yes

+# okay what it look like
+it look like this